Putin’s dwindling circle of friends in Emerging Europe | bne IntelliNews

 Last month Azerbaijan launched an attack on Armenia itself, despite Yerevan’s military alliance with Moscow.
 Aliyev has also been conducting peace negotiations with Armenia under EU auspices, sidelining Moscow.

-Moscow has hardly reacted, proof that Azerbaijan has actually become more strategically important to Russia since the invasion as it represents a vital link with Iran and is an intermediary between Moscow and Ankara, with Turkey becoming a critical player in the Ukraine war.
+Moscow has hardly reacted, proof that Azerbaijan has actually become more strategically important to Russia since the invasion, as it represents a vital link with Iran and is an intermediary between Moscow and Ankara, with Turkey becoming a critical player in the Ukraine war.

 Aliyev believes he has more options now that the EU is courting him as an alternative energy provider to the bloc.
 Brussels signed a deal with Baku in July to double the gas imports it buys in order to cut its dependence on Russian supplies.
-European Commission President Ursula von der Leyen visited Baku in August in a trip notable for the lack of criticism of Aliyev’s repressive regime.
+European Commission President Ursula von der Leyen visited Baku in August in a trip notable for its lack of criticism of Aliyev’s repressive regime.

 Central Asian nations torn